Coronavirus digest: China's Sinovac says vaccine stops COVID-19 deaths | DW | 06.02.2021

 The reason for the discrepancy was not immediately clear.
 In comparison, BioNTech-Pfizer's vaccine was reported to be 95% effective, with Russia's Sputnik V providing around 92% protection, and a product by US company Johnson & Johnson lagging behind at 66% effectiveness.

-In Canada, Prime Minister Justin Trudeau said on Friday that Canada was on track to get 6 million doses of coronavirus vaccines by March end.
+In Canada, Prime Minister Justin Trudeau said on Friday that Canada was on track to get 6 million doses of coronavirus vaccines by the end of March.
 Trudeau's statement comes amid growing criticism that his government is failing to get vaccines on time.

 "I speak almost every week with CEOs of these vaccine companies, and they have assured me that they will meet their obligations,” said Trudeau.
 He added that there is a "lot of anxiety and a lot of noise" but Canada was very much on track to meet its vaccine goals.